-The Fiscal Year 2019-2020 OC LAFCO Audited Financial Statements, which is provided as Attachment B, consists of six parts:
+The Fiscal Year 2021-22 OC LAFCO Audited Financial Statements, which is provided as Attachment 2, consists of seven parts:

 - Independent Auditor's Report: An audit report cover letter from Davis Farr outlining the auditor's professional responsibilities, accounting basis, and opinion on whether the financial statements comply with Generally Accepted Accounting Practices.
-(Pages 1-2) - Management's Discussion and Analysis: This section summarizes the financial statements and explains any major changes from the prior fiscal year to the current fiscal year.
-(Pages 3-4) - OC LAFCO Government Wide Financial Statements: These two statements are different from the rest of the financial statements in that they include the long-term assets and long-term liabilities of the Commission.
-(Pages 5-6) - OC LAFCO Financial Statements: A depiction of the agency's government activities and each major fund for FY 2019-2020.
-These statements differ from the government wide statements in that they have a current resource/budgetary focus and, as such, exclude the long-term assets and liabilities.
-(Pages 7-14) - Notes to the Basic Financial Statements: The footnotes provide information in greater detail on OC LAFCO's financial policies, accounting, retirement plan, other post-employment benefits, and other financial matters.
-(Pages 15-37)
+(Pages 1-4) - Management's Discussion and Analysis: This section summarizes the financial statements and explains any major changes from the prior fiscal year to the current fiscal year.
+(Pages 5-9) - OC LAFCO Government Wide Financial Statements: These two statements are different from the rest of the financial statements in that they include the long-term assets and long-term liabilities of the Commission.
+(Pages 10-11) - OC LAFCO Financial Statements: A depiction of the agency's government activities and each major fund for FY 2021-22.
+These statements differ from the government wide statements in that they have a current resource/boundary focus and, as such, exclude the long-term assets and liabilities.
+(Pages 12-15) - Notes to the Basic Financial Statements: The footnotes provide information in greater detail on OC LAFCO's financial policies, accounting, retirement plan, other post-employment benefits, and other financial matters.
+(Pages 16-40)

-- Required Supplementary Information and Notes: Schedules and notes for the agency's net pension liability, plan contributions for the defined contribution plan and post-employment benefits, and revenues, expenditures, and changes in fund balances.
-(Pages 38-43) - Auditor Report on Internal Controls: A report identifying and disclosing any material weaknesses or significant deficiencies in internal controls.
-(Pages 44-45)
+- Required Supplemental Information: This includes various schedules and details for the agency's pension liability, OPEB liability, the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual, and notes to the required supplementary information.
+(Pages 42-49) - Independent Auditor's Report on Internal Control: A report identifying and disclosing any material weakness or significant deficiencies in internal controls.
+(Pages 51-52)